 Have you ever wanted to board and pilot the most iconic spaceship in cinematic history?
 Now you have that chance!

-The realism is incredible!
-Wander the halls of the Falcon, or even step into the main waiting area where you can join in a game of “hologram chess” just like in A New Hope.
+We could have spent hours wandering the halls of the Falcon, just exploring all the details to be found.
+We also loved sitting on this bench where you can pretend to play a game of “hologram chess” just like in A New Hope.

 Once you enter there are three jobs to do:

-- Pilots: Making the jump to hyperspace
+- Pilots: Driving the Falcon and making the jump to hyperspace

 - Gunners: Shooting down the incoming TIE Fighters